Bands most seen

 WALTER TROUT

-Liver collapse survival merchant who completely relearned to play – fluid as ever.
+Liver collapse survival merchant who completely relearned to play – fluid as ever, but he will keep banging on about his near-death experience, which is only of limited interest once you know it.

 PAUL WELLER